 (3) Google WebFonts

-The user data collected by technically necessary cookies are not used to create user profiles.
+The user data collected through technically necessary cookies are not used to create user profiles.

 The analysis cookies are used for the purpose of improving the quality of our website and its content.
-The analysis cookies tell us how the website is used and enable us to continually optimise our services.
+Through the analysis cookies, we learn how the website is used and can thus constantly optimize our offer.

-Visits to the website are counted in order to evaluate the success of the website.
+This involves counting visits to the website in order to evaluate its success.

-Our legitimate interest in the processing of personal data pursuant to Art.
-6 Para.
-1 lit. f DSGVO also lies in these purposes.
+In these purposes also lies our legitimate interest in the processing of personal data pursuant to Art.
+6 para.
+1 lit. f GDPR.

-- d) Duration of storage, objection and removal options
+d) Duration of storage, possibility of objection and elimination

 A contact form is available on our website, which can be used for electronic contact.
-If a user takes this opportunity, the data entered in the input mask will be transmitted to us and stored.
+If a user takes advantage of this option, the data entered in the input mask will be transmitted to us and stored.
 These data are: